Why is an asset protection permit required?

 Vehicle Crossing Permit

-If the work involves the construction or widening of a vehicle crossing (driveway), you will need a separate Application for vehicle crossing permit (461.27 KB).
-For more information on vehicle crossings, visit Roads and Footpaths.
+If the work involves the construction or widening of a vehicle crossing (driveway), you will need a separate Vehicle Crossing Permit Application (562.69 KB) For more information on vehicle crossings, visit Roads and Footpaths.

-For more information, visit the Manningham Council Municipal Offices at 699 Doncaster Road, Doncaster, or call 9840 9333.
+For more information, visit the Manningham Civic Centre at 699 Doncaster Road, Doncaster, or call 9840 9333.